waresfaz/feasthero/docs/style-guide.md

 @see - a function or class relied on

-@return - summary of what the function returns
+@returns - summary of what the function returns

 @memberof - namespace that this function is contained within if JSDoc is unable to respove this automatically